Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  ```

- - Putting the script all together, construction.js file.
+ - For putting the script all together, please see construction.js file.

  ```bash
  (function($, Drupal) {